What is my hurricane evacuation zone?

 WHAT YOU SHOULD DO WITH YOUR PETS DURING A HURRICANE

 It sounds simplistic, but knowing your physical location is crucial to determining whether you’re in an evacuation zone.
 Determine the address of the most common places where you could be located in the event of a natural disaster.
 Remember, you could be at work when an evacuation is ordered.
 You should also be able to find those places on a map.

 HOW TO PREPARE FOR HURRICANE SEASON

 Determine who is responsible for issuing evacuation orders

 As noted above, various government agencies have primary responsibility for planning and executing evacuations.
 This means you need to know ahead of time from where those instructions will be coming.
 If you live in a city, for example, it could be the municipal government, the county government or the state government that’s in charge of evacuations.

-Check your state’s website
+Check your state’s website for evacuation information

 As with the federal government (FEMA), most states have a central agency that is in charge of managing a response to a crisis.
 It could be called something like the "office of emergency management" or "emergency management agency" or "homeland security."
 A search of Google using those terms and your state’s name will usually point you in the right direction.